DeveloppeurPascal/Delphi-Game-Engine/README.md

 For components TDGEGamepadDetected and TDGEHelpBar you need Skia4Delphi enabled in your projects.
 It's used by unit Olf.RTL.SVGToBitmap.pas from [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) to draw the SVG into images bitmap.

-If you need explanations or help in using this project in your own, please [contact me](https://developpeur-pascal.fr/nous-contacter.php).
-I can either direct you to an online resource, or offer you assistance on a fee-for-service basis.
-You can also contact me at a conference or an online presentation.
+If you need explanations or help in understanding or using parts of this project in yours, please [contact me](https://developpeur-pascal.fr/nous-contacter.php).
+I can either direct you to an online resource, or offer you assistance in the form of a paid or free service, depending on the case.
+You can also contact me at a conference or during an online presentation.

 ## Compatibility